 The WFAC reserves the right to review extenuating circumstances on a case-by-case basis.
 The financial aid contract will be sent to both parents, who must then decide how to divide the family contribution.
 It is the responsibility of both parents to ensure that Whitby receives payment for educational services.

 Families will be notified of their awards for the next academic year only if their current tuition balance is current and clear.
 Financial aid cannot be applied toward any tuition or unpaid fees from prior years.
 Financial aid applicants must still pay the enrollment deposit when submitting the enrollment or re-enrollment contract.
-In 2019-20 the deposit will be computed as 20% of the tuition amount net of the financial aid award.
+The deposit will be computed as 20% of the tuition amount net of the financial aid award.
 This deposit is refunded if the family submits a formal request to withdraw the student from Whitby within two weeks of notification of the financial aid decision.

 Families who are notified of a financial aid award must accept or decline the award within two weeks of notification.
 If the family fails to comply with this and other reasonable requirements, the WFAC reserves the right to grant the award to another applicant.
 If sufficient funds are unavailable to meet the demonstrated need of all qualified candidates, priority goes first to returning students and then to new students.